ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 defined here is not guaranteed but is not likely to be an issue in practice.

-Specifically for UUIDs in this document bits 64 and 65 of the UUID (bits 0 and 1 of octet 8) MUST be set to 1 and 0 as specified in row 2 of {{table1}}.
+Specifically for UUIDs in this document, bits 64 and 65 of the UUID (bits 0 and 1 of octet 8) MUST be set to 1 and 0 as specified in row 2 of {{table1}}.
 Accordingly, all bit and field layouts avoid the use of these bits.

 ## Version Field {#version_field}